-Push-pull prevents stemborers attacking cereals by intercropping with a 'push' plant, such as desmodium, and planting around this intercrop a border of a stemborer-attractive 'pull' plant, such as Napier grass or Brachiaria grass.
+Push-pull prevents stemborers and fall armyworm attacking cereals by intercropping with a 'push' plant, such as desmodium, and planting around this intercrop a border of a stemborer-attractive 'pull' plant, such as Napier grass or brachiaria.

-In addition to repelling or pushing the stemborers away from the crop, desmodium suppresses the parasitic weed, striga.
-It stimulates germination of the striga seeds, then inhibits the growth of its roots, thereby preventing the striga attaching itself to the host plant.
+In addition to repelling or pushing the stemborers and fall armyworm away from the crop, desmodium suppresses the parasitic weed, striga.
+It stimulates germination of the striga seeds, then inhibits the growth of their roots, thereby preventing striga from attaching to host plants.

-On top of dealing with stemborer and striga, the leguminous desmodium intercrop fixes atmospheric nitrogen, adds organic matter to the soil, conserves soil moisture and enhances soil biodiversity, thereby improving soil health and fertility.
-Additionally, it provides ground cover and, together with the surrounding grass trap crop, protects the soil against erosion.
+Besides dealing with stemborers, fall armyworm and striga, the leguminous desmodium intercrop fixes atmospheric nitrogen, adds organic matter to the soil, conserves soil moisture and enhances soil biodiversity, thereby improving soil health and fertility.
+It also provides ground cover and, together with the surrounding grass trap crop, protects the soil against erosion.